 In an April 2023 Brownfield Ag News article titled "Innvictis Crop Care Launches New Adjuvant Technology" by Rhiannon Branch, information about the newest adjuvant technology from Innvictis Crop Care is presented.
-This new technology will be available for the 2023 growing season, and is being marketed in a line of seven multi-functional, full strength Inntero adjuvants.
+This new technology is being marketed in a line of seven multifunctional, full strength Inntero adjuvants.

-Composed by Larry G. Heatherly, Apr.
-2023, larryh91746@gmail.com
+Composed by Larry G. Heatherly, updated Dec.
+2024, larryh91746@gmail.com

-WWW.MSSOY.ORG Apr.
-2023
+WWW.MSSOY.ORG Dec.
+2024